python-control/python-control/doc/plotting.rst

   response = ct.nyquist_response([sys1, sys2])
   count = ct.response.count          # number of encirclements of -1
-  lines = ct.nyquist_plot(response)  # Nyquist plot
+  cplt = ct.nyquist_plot(response)  # Nyquist plot

-The returned value `lines` provides access to the individual lines in the generated plot, allowing various aspects of the plot to be modified to suit specific needs.
+Plotting commands return a :class:`~control.ControlPlot` object that provides access to the individual lines in the generated plot using `cplt.lines`, allowing various aspects of the plot to be modified to suit specific needs.

 The plotting function is also available via the `plot()` method of the analysis object, allowing the following type of calls::